ministryofjustice/tsung-wrapper/README.md

 	decsribes the load to use during the test.
 This could be single user, used when developing a load test to see the user journey through the site, or a series of phases to progressively load the server
 *  __sessions__<br/>
 	gives a name to a session, which comprises of a series of requests, each request being detailed in a snippet
+*  __scenarios__<br/>
+	given a name to a scenario, which enables a number of different sessions to be run simultaneously
 *  __snippets__<br/>
 	each snippet is a single GET or POST request, with or without parameters
 *  __matches__<br/>